olitrussle/blog/_posts/2017-05-16-meet-the-team-prakash.md

 title: 'Meet The Team: Prakash'
 excerpt: >-
   Prakash joined Trussle after spending two years working for a traditional mortgage broker.
-Wanting a change from the world of traditional mortgage broking, Prakash saw the light and joined Trussle to help change the mortgage industry for the better.
+He saw the light and joined Trussle to help change the mortgage industry for the better.
 thumbnail_filename: MeetTheTeamPrakashSquare.jpg
 author: Lydia Bower
 date: '2017-05-16 T00:00:00.000Z'